Tanked by Paul Wallace, Paperback, 9780349136363 | Buy online at The Nile

 Description

 In the autumn of 2022, Liz Truss took Britain on a journey into economic la-la land and comprehensively tanked the economy.
 The result?
-Higher mortgages and rents, high inflation, debt at an eye-watering 2.7 trillion and a sluggish economy rapidly falling behind our (ex-)European partners.
-As economic journalist Paul Wallace argues in this incisive, expert and accessible book, this was low point of a once supercharged economy that has over the last 15 years not recovered from the financial crash of 2008.
+Higher mortgages and rents, soaring inflation, debt at an eye-watering 2.7 trillion, and a sluggish economy rapidly falling behind our (ex-)European partners.
+As economic journalist Paul Wallace argues in this incisive, expert and accessible book, this was the low point of a once supercharged economy that, over the past 15 years, has failed to recover from the financial crash of 2008.

-Written over ten chapters tackling the most important issues (Brexit, debt, the City, immigration, manufacturing, levelling up, public services) Wallace asks in clear, jargon-free prose what the problems are, and what we can do to solve them.
-He offers a ten-point plan to get our economy back and track, building on its most resilient aspects.
+Written across ten chapters tackling the most important issues - Brexit, debt, the City, immigration, manufacturing, levelling up and public services - Wallace asks, in clear, jargon-free prose, what the problems are and what we can do to solve them.
+He offers a ten-point plan to get our economy back on track, building on its most resilient aspects.

-Part-primer, part passionate argument, Tanked is the perfect book for anyone who wants to know their quantitive easing from their bond market, and to understand the how Britain devalued itself.
+Part primer, part passionate argument, Tanked is the perfect book for anyone who wants to know their quantitative easing from their bond market - and to understand how Britain devalued itself.

 'Trenchant, clear and comes complete with solutions.
 Essential reading' SIMON JENKINS